adaltas/node-csv-docs/src/md/parse/errors.md

 # Errors

-> Important: errors appeared recently with version 4.5.
+> Important: errors support appeared recently with version 4.5.
 The coverage is not yet exhaustive.
 The code, message and properties documented below may change in the near future.

 All errors instantiate the `CsvError` class which extends the JavaScript `Error` class.
 The 2 main properties of an error are: